narusehajime/turb2d/README.rst

 Step 0.
 Since this program uses Cython, you need to install some C compiler before installing turb2d.
 For Windows, you can download Microsoft Visual Studio Community (https://visualstudio.microsoft.com/free-developer-offers/), which provides a free environment for compiling C code.

+Step 0.
+Install python3.11.
+The turb2d may not work under other version of python.

 Step 1.
 Execute the following command in the downloaded turb2d directory (the directory where this file is located).

-pip install .
+> pip install .

-or

-python setup.py install
+You may be requested to install pip before the installation of turb2d.
+Note that the package management system of conda may be collapsed by pip.

 Step 2.
 If the installation of turb2d is successful, you can run run_turb2d_script.py to try out the calculations.

-python run_turb2d_script.py
+> python run_turb2d_script.py

 Calculation results will be output to tc*.nc files in the NetCDF format, which can be read by visualization software such as Paraview.
 ---------------